ark-lang/ark/docs/REFERENCE.md

 the values in the struct initializer do not have to be in order, but we suggest you do to keep things consistent.

+A structure declaration can also be preceeded by the `packed` keyword.
+The `packed` keyword prevents aligning of structure members according to the platform the user is on, i.e. 32-bit or 64-bit.
+A good article going over padding and data structure alignment can be found on [this Wikipedia page and can be a good resource for the curious.](http://en.wikipedia.org/wiki/Data_structure_alignment).
+A packed structure can be declared like so:

+    packed struct cat {
+	    name: str,
+		age: int,
+		weight: float
+	}

 ### Default structure values
-You can also have a structure that has default values if there are no initial values given:
+A structure's members can also be assigned default values:

 	struct Cat {
 		name: str = "Terry",
 		age: int = 0
 	}

-This means that when you make an instance of the structure, but do not give a value for the name -- or any other member in the structure -- it will fallback to the default value specified on the structures declaration.
+In this example, upon creation of an instance of the `Cat` structure, the value of the `name` member will by default be `"Terry"`, provided a custom value has not already been assigned.
+Below, we create an instance of the structure `Cat`, called `cat`, and *only* give its `age` member a value.
+This means that the `name` member of the instance already holds the default value "Terry".

 	cat: ^Cat = {
 		age: 12
 	};

+Therefore running

 	printf("%s is %d years old\n", cat.name, cat.age);

-Will give us:
+will give us:

 	Terry is 12 years old